Colleen J. Friederich, 84, of Manhattan, passed away Thursday, March 7, 2019.

 She was preceded in death by her parents; three brothers, Allen, Joe and Grover “Butch”; her sister, Marilyn; and her niece, Kelly; and special friend, Charles “Chas” Mackender.

-Colleen was an avid reader, who much enjoyed playing cards, especially Hand and Foot and Progressive Rummy, Jokers, and Golf, as well as playing Bunko.
+Colleen was an avid reader, and also loved playing cards, especially Hand and Foot, Progressive Rummy, Jokers, and Golf, as well as enjoyed playing Cribbage, Yahtzee and Bunko.
 She was also a dedicated crossword puzzle worker.
 During the summers she looked forward to going to the city band and the Arts in the Park concerts.
+The Heart of America Shakepeare Festival was something she treasured attending every year.
 Colleen was a Chiefs fan, and before that in earlier years her favorite NFL football player was Roger Staubach.
 She was a K-State men’s basketball fan and men’s football fan to which she was a season ticket holder for forty years and a former member of the President’s Club.
 She played softball on a city team for several years.
 The out-of-doors was something she liked alot and included activities such as fishing, camping, and cooking on the grill.
 She was also a foodie and cooked the best fried chicken ever.
 Throughout her life Colleen was well known for her generosity and willingness to help others.

 Cremation is planned.
 A celebration of life will be held at a later date.
 Service information will be posted as soon as it becomes available.
 Please check back later for more information.